lulu70/vegan-site/content/printViews/vegan-mafe.md

 ### Side suggestion instructions

-1. Mix the vegan cheese spread, the lemon juice, and the spice mix till you get a smooth texture, serve right away.<br/>
+1. Combine and mix the vegan cheese spread, the lemon juice, and the spice mix till you get a smooth texture, serve right away.<br/>
    enjoy!